 float average = sum / count;

 Since the right side is not a constant, first it must be calculated and then the result will be assigned to the left side.
-Of course, at this moment the two variables sum and count must be initialized with correct values.
+Of course, at this moment the two variables (sum and count) should already have been initialized.

 Sometimes we just need to modify the value of a variable, by adding to it, dividing it etc. In these cases we will write something like:

 In this case we write the name of the same variable two times.
 For such situations we can use the short version of the assignment operator: